Many Paths Through The Woods

 One night in mid-December, we were taking our walk, dog and I, under the stars, waiting for Moon who did not want to rise over the mountains until later that night.
 The Hunter, Orion, and his dog, Sirius, had both risen and begun their pursuit of Taurus the Bull, who chases the Seven Maidens of the Pleiades, who in turn greedily pursue the throne of Queen Cassiopeia around the Pole star, (a chase they are all destined to wage nightly for eternity, a heavenly parody of earthly aspirations).
 The sounds of the city were far off in the distance under the lights reflecting from the clouds.

 Suddenly, in the darkest corner of our trail, dog became alert and strained at the leash that restrained him tightly under the control of the human world, as he was being pulled by a force equally as strong, the Call of the Wild.
 Snuffling sounds and grunts came from the black night.
 A wild musk emanated from the darkness that was in no sense of the term tame.
 We leaned, prodded, and poked further into the darkness when abruptly, terror and evil erupted around us.
 A dozen or more of "they who make many paths in the woods" exploded in every direction away from us.

 Except for one.

-As my heart raced and Dog stared off into the dark where the many paths diverged into the wild, dog turned his face toward me, opened his mouth and laughed a laugh that made Orion the Hunter pause in his pursuit and smile in the eternal void above.
-I shook my head, and Dog and Man took their own path back toward home.
+As my heart raced and dog stared off into the dark where the many paths diverged into the wild, dog turned his face toward me, opened his mouth and laughed a laugh that made Orion the Hunter pause in his pursuit and smile in the eternal void above.
+I shook my head, and Dog and Man made their own path back toward home.